piotrmurach/tty-prompt/README.md

 end
 ```

-The **TTY::Prompt** comes with bult-in validations for `:email` and you can use them directly like so:
+The **TTY::Prompt** comes with built-in validations for `:email` and you can use them directly like so:

 ```prompt
 prompt.ask('What is your email?') { |q| q.validate :email }